Skip to content

 Improving our workplaces

-We’ve made recent progress on workplace adjustments, including launching assistive technology, for a more inclusive workplace.
+We’ve made recent progress on workplace adjustments, including launching assistive technology for a more inclusive workplace.
 What’s more, we’ve established our own Disability Confident Assessment benchmarks so market teams can make further improvements.

 A place to be your authentic self

-We want our colleagues to be their authentic self at work.
+We want our colleagues to be their authentic selves at work.
 Our Group Board Diversity Policy has considerations for sexual orientation, gender expression and gender identity, and we have an inclusive language guide to help make sure everyone feels included.

 While we know there’s more to do, we’re proud of our recent progress.
 In recent years, we have:

-• Launched our SC Pride Charter in many of our markets to increase visible support across the organisation, including from senior leadership
+• Launched our SC Pride Charter in many of our markets to increase visible support across the organisation, including from senior leadership.

-• Built an Allyship program to nurture a community of advocates, with almost 2,500 colleagues pledging their support
+• Built an Allyship program to nurture a community of advocates, with almost 2,500 colleagues pledging their support.

-• Added an option to our email signature templates so colleagues can share their preferred pronouns
+• Added an option to our email signature templates so colleagues can share their preferred pronouns.

-• Introduced clearly-signposted inclusive toilets in key locations
+• Introduced clearly-signposted inclusive toilets in key locations.

-• Created a program of Pride Ambassadors to act as key contact points for LGBT+ colleagues in many of our markets
+• Created a program of Pride Ambassadors to act as key contact points for LGBT+ colleagues in many of our markets.